magneticio/vamp.io/content/documentation/tutorials/overview.md

 ## Learn more
 * [Automate a canary release with rollback](/documentation/tutorials/automate-a-canary-release)
-Use Vamp Runner to automate a canary release and force a rollback using workflows
+Use workflows to automate a canary release and force a rollback (Vamp Runner)

 * [Run a Wordpress deployment and use gateways to control access](/documentation/tutorials/deploy-wordpress-and-mysql)
 This tutorial shows how to deploy Wordpress together with mySQL and set up a gateway to run a canary release